Project

 Differential privacy allows to really anonymize datasets (in contrast to pseudonymization) before handing them out e.g. for research.
 This is achieved by randomizing part of the data (e.g. 25%).
 That makes it much more difficult to de-anonymize individuals while keeping retaining the possibility to derive meaningful statistical information (the error introduced reduces accuracy, but not the results itself if calculated properly).

-#42 Updated by didi about 7 years ago
+#42 Updated by didi over 7 years ago

 Identity